lorensen/VTKExamples/src/VTKBook/Chapter6.md

 **Glyphs**

-The vtkGlyph3D class provides a simple, yet powerful glyph capability in the *Visualization Toolkit* . vtkGlyph3D is an example of an object that takes multiple inputs ( **Figure6--40** ).
+The vtkGlyph3D class provides a simple, yet powerful glyph capability in the *Visualization Toolkit*. vtkGlyph3D is an example of an object that takes multiple inputs ( **Figure6--40** ).
 One input, specified with the SetInputConnection() method, defines a set of points and possible attribute data at

 those points.
 The second input, specified with the SetSourceConnection() method, defines a geometry to be copied to every point in the input dataset.
-The source is of type vtkPolyData .
+The source is of type vtkPolyData.
 Hence, any

 filter, sequence of filters creating polygonal data, or a polygonal